Note: Even if you are claiming a life circumstance exemption, you must still file a return, otherwise penalties may be incurred.

 Housing unit was destroyed

-If you sell your residential property because your housing unit is uninhabitable or cannot be rebuilt due to it being destroyed or damaged by:
+If you disposed of your residential property because your housing unit is uninhabitable or cannot be rebuilt due to it being destroyed or damaged by:

 Expropriation of the residential property